 Verdict: Lilia isn't that good.
 That's a lie, and we apologize.
 We just want you to stop trying to get a table at Lilia, so we can go more often and enjoy a better quality of life.
 This Williamsburg Italian restaurant continues to serve top-tier pasta, and, yes, those sheep's milk cheese-filled agnolotti are still on the menu.
 So is the gelato.
 Order it.

 How To Get In: There’s one very important thing to keep in mind when it comes to getting a table at Lilia: They take reservations over the phone.
 In fact, it’s easier to get a table over the phone.
-Reservations are released 30 days in advance at 10am, and whatever isn’t booked over the phone gets released onto Resy at midnight.
-Bar seats and a few outdoor tables (weather permitting) are saved for walk-ins, and the last time we stopped by, we had to wait around two hours after putting our names in.
+Reservations are released 30 days in advance at 10am, and whatever isn’t booked over the phone gets released online at midnight.
+Bar seats and a few outdoor tables (weather permitting) are saved for walk-ins.
+The last time we stopped by, we had to wait around two hours after putting our names in.
 It was worth it.

 Verdict: I Sodi is just about perfect.
 Come here to eat unpretentious and extremely well-executed Tuscan food in an intimate space the size of a studio apartment.
 Your meal should look something like: artichokes, lasagna, negroni.

 How To Get In: Reservations are released online two weeks in advance at midnight.
 There are 16 bar seats available for walk-ins, and you should take advantage of this.
-Just swing by around 6pm one night and put your name in with the host.
-That’s the best and easiest way to eat here.
+Just swing by around 5pm one night and put your name in with the host.
+That’s the easiest way to eat here.

 photo credit: Kate Previte

 How To Get In: Reservations are released online on the first of each month at 3pm.
 It’s important to note that the month’s entire slate of reservations becomes available on the first.
 So that’s your only window.
-There’s also a waitlist, if you’d care to show up one night and roll the dice.
+There’s also an online waitlist you can join.

 4 Charles Prime Rib